berstend/puppeteer-extra/packages/puppeteer-extra-plugin-stealth/readme.md

 </details><br>

-Please check out the [main documentation](https://github.com/berstend/puppeteer-extra/tree/master/packages/puppeteer-extra) to learn more about `puppeteer-extra` (Firefox usage, other Plugins, etc).
+Please check out the [main documentation](https://github.com/berstend/puppeteer-extra/tree/master/packages/puppeteer-extra) to learn more about `puppeteer-extra` (AWS and Firefox usage, other Plugins, etc).

 ## Status